Getting a diagnosis

 Getting a diagnosis – adults > 18 years

-Discussing your development with a GP or relevant professional can be also useful prior to referral, as your health care professional may make referrals to undertake a psychological or psychiatric assessment.
+Discussing your development with a GP or relevant professional can be also useful prior to referral, as your health care professionals may make referrals to undertake a psychological or psychiatric assessment.
 A speech therapist could also be consulted to assess your social communication skills.

 What to do following a diagnosis